hazevich/AWayBack.Tools/README.md

 One of the most common things used in the 2D gamedev are packing multiple sprites into on single [sprite atlas](https://en.wikipedia.org/wiki/Texture_atlas).

-There are different approaches to accomplish this:
+There are different approaches to accomplish the result having a manually baked texture and slice them into sprite atlas with a tool.

-1. Have different sprites as separate files then pack them into one file during a build via a script or some other pipeline.
-2. Have a prebaked texture with multiple sprites and slice them into sprite atlas.
-Basically having a configuration file having an array of entries pointing to a region of a big texture (a sprite region).

-I chose the second approach as it felt simpler.
-Thus a sprite editor came to be.

 ### Requirements:
 - Win x64 OS.
 Linux/Mac might be coming soon(TM)